Skip to main content

 • Future planning: Long-term arrangements for changing circumstances

-Sydney Tree Dispute Resolution Success Stories
+Tree Dispute Resolution Scenarios

 1. Heritage Fig Boundary Dispute

-Resolution of complex heritage tree boundary dispute:
+Complex heritage tree boundary dispute:

 • Challenge: Large heritage fig affecting neighbouring property with development plans